dakadkart/xyz-documentation/docs/cli/hexbins.md

 You'll be prompted to enter a title and description, and XYZ will generate a unique ID for your dataset.
 Copy this as you'll need it to access the data and generated hexbins.

+> #### Note
-!!! note some of the features in this file do not have any coordinates -- the HERE CLI will report these as errors.
+> Some of the features in this file do not have any coordinates -- the HERE CLI will report
+> these as errors.

 After the upload finishes, you can preview the map using geojson.tools

     	here xyz show spaceID -w

-or [XYZ Space Invader](../space-invader/tutorial.md).
+or [XYZ Space Invader](https://developer.here.com/tutorials?category=HERE%2BStudio%2Band%2BData%2BHub).
 (Note it will be easier to view data sets larger than a few hundred points using XYZ Space Invader.)

 	here xyz show spaceID -v